fsulibpub/fsulibpub.github.io/_books-oer/BioSenSys.md

 ---
 layout: default
 title: "Bio-Inspired Sensory Systems"
 description: "This open textbook provides an introduction to the variety of proven bio-inspired designs.
 The focus is on sensory systems that interpret environmental stimuli.
-Chapters highlight natural photo-, mechano-, and chemo-sensory systems across the animal kingdom and also summarizes various novel engineering ideas that glean ideas from these natural sensory systems."
+Chapters highlight natural photo-, mechano-, and chemo-sensory systems across the animal kingdom and also summarize various novel engineering ideas that glean ideas from these natural sensory systems."
 permalink: /books-oer/biosensys/
 image: books-oer/oerBioInspSys.png
 ---